Safety Tips: Cheerleading

 Cheerleading requires a tremendous amount of strength and coordination.
 Given this, it makes sense to stay in the best shape possible (eating a healthy diet and getting regular exercise) year-round.

-Start getting in shape a few months before the cheerleading season begins.
-That way, you'll be ready to go when the time comes — and less at risk of getting sidelined with injuries, especially overuse injuries like tendonitis.
+Start getting in shape a few months before cheerleading season begins.
+That way, you'll be ready to go when the time comes — and less at risk of getting sidelined with injuries.
 Many coaches recommend an off-season strength training program for cheerleaders.

 Consider enrolling in a gymnastics program or taking gymnastics lessons.
 Given that cheerleading at its highest levels requires difficult gymnastics-type skills, having a solid gymnastics background not only will make you a better cheerleader, it also will make you more confident in your abilities.
 That all adds up to a good way to help prevent injuries.

 Always warm up before any cheerleading practice or competition.
-Do some jumping jacks or jog in place for a few minutes to get the blood flowing, and then do some .
+Do some jumping jacks or jog in place for a few minutes to get the blood flowing, and then do some dynamic stretching.

 Make sure you have properly fitting, rubber-soled shoes with adequate cushioning and support.
 Flyers also might want to consider wearing a lightweight cheer vest while practicing to protect themselves from bruising and injuries.